 The decline in income will impact on tax revenue and import spending, and also thwart the private sector’s attempt to save to a significant degree.

-If we suppose that the private sector’s new propensity to save was arrived at on the expectation that output would remain at the full-employment level, the saving rate would have translated into saving of 17.5 and net private saving of 7.5, considering investment is 10.
+If we suppose that the private sector’s new, higher marginal propensity to save was initially arrived at on the expectation that output would remain at the full-employment level, the saving rate would have translated into saving of 17.5 and net private saving of 7.5, considering investment is 10.
 We can think of 7.5 as the domestic private sector’s desired level of net saving at full employment.

 Plugging the numbers into our model reveals the following breakdown by sector: